lap00zza/9anime-Companion/README.md

     git checkout rewrite/typescript
     npm install
     ```
-4. Then `gulp` to comile sass and make extension.
+4. Then `gulp` to compile sass and make extension.
 Check the `dist/chromium` for the built extension.

 ## License
 MIT